F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/vm_power_management.rst

 The fifo is at /tmp/powermonitor/fifo

-The jason string can be a policy or instruction, and takes the following
+The JSON string can be a policy or instruction, and takes the following
 format:

   .. code-block:: javascript